revdebug.clear()

 , bad things will happen.
 If you turn on recording for a file or a path then that will be remembered so that even if the file or path is not loaded yet, when it gets loaded it will be set accordingly.
 Turning on recording for a path automatically turns on recording for anything below that path as well.
 All currently loaded code objects are checked at time of this call and if they match the path they are turned on for recording.
 This method can also be used as a decorator for functions or classes in the form of @revdebug.record

-.norecord(obj or path)
+norecord(obj or path)

-record
+Same as record

-except turns off recording.setrecord(obj or path, record)
+except turns off recording.

-record
+Same as record

 and norecord